Floods, outages stall energy firms' restart efforts after Ida - Up News Info

 “With widespread refinery outages and debris on waterways, we expect no imports into the impacted ports in the coming days,” analysis firm ClipperData said in a note to clients.

-Uncertainty on infrastructure restart timelines had pushed up oil prices on Monday.
-Prices were down on Tuesday, as the shuttering of refineries will temporarily sap demand for crude.
+Oil prices fell on Tuesday, as the shuttering of refineries will temporarily sap demand for crude.
 U.S. gasoline futures were also lower.

+On Monday, oil prices rose due to uncertainty on infrastructure restart timelines.

+Trying to avoid over-costs of getting imported gasoline or domestic fuel shipped in tankers, some consumers are relying on the country’s pipelines to fully restart soon, traders said, especially since many ports have not reopened.

 Advertisement